What is tilda or ~?

 Mira Tools must be installed

 Mira Tools has been a favorite tool of mine for the longest.
-It is one of the first tools we have added a front end to as well.
-Curve Stretch and Curve
+Curve Stretch remains one of my favorite tools and as a result we have added a front end to as well.

 In this example I will use the hotkey Alt + ~